BooleanType/symfony_knpu_lorem_ipsum_bundle/README.md

 <h3>How did I created recipe, which is accessible in symfony/recipes-contrib?</h3>

 I've forked from https://github.com/symfony/recipes-contrib .
 Next I git-cloned this repo to my disc and created new folder with my recipe.
 Then I've created a pull request from a fork, as explained here - https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork .
-From this time all changed, that I pushed to my fork, automatically pushed to created pull request in symfony/recipes-contrib.
+From this time all changes, that I pushed to my fork, automatically pushed to created pull request in symfony/recipes-contrib.
 After successful validation "View deployment" link appeared.
 This links contains instructions, described below.

 <h3>Clear composer cache before installation:</h3>